lupyuen/pinetime-rust-mynewt/rust/app/src/bloc.md

     //  Response will be delivered via Bluetooth LE Notifications, handled above.
     //  We wait for the completer to finish receiving the entire response. final response2 = await completer.future;

+    //  Omitted: Decode the CBOR response from PineTime
 ```

 # Handle Bluetooth LE Response from PineTime